 There are nearly six million people living without the use of their legs from paralysis or loss due to infection, injury, disease, post-operative complications, or trauma.
 Today, their only alternative for mobility is a wheelchair or a walker.
 There are tens of millions of aged adults whose functional mobility are greatly reduced and may be driven to institutional care as a result.

 In a world of ATMs and online banking that can provide reliable and secure records, blood is shed and nations are upended over the simple counting of votes in places ranging from Florida to Tunisia.
-The creation of an accurate, verifiable voting technology would be a crucial advancement in the promulgation and sustaining of democracy.
+What if the creation of an accurate, verifiable voting technology could safely increase democracy?

 A staggering two billion people suffer from micronutrient deficiency, perhaps the most prevalent, most addressable aspect of world hunger.
 Micronutrients are vitamins and minerals (e.g., iodine, iron, vitamin A) that prevent brain damage and fight disease.
 A group of Nobel-laureate economists ranked micronutrient interventions as the single most cost-effective way to combat global poverty.
 What if there was a way to rapidly increase the micronutrient intake in the diets of a billion malnourished children?